Skip to main content

 • Cashier's checks provide an ironclad guarantee of funds, making them a secure payment method for significant transactions.

-• When faced with a lost cashier's check, a structured approach is essential.
+• A structured approach is essential When faced with a lost cashier's check.
 This includes confirming the loss, recording all relevant details, contacting your bank immediately, and requesting a stop payment on the lost check.
 Completing a Declaration of Loss Form accurately is a critical step.

-• If you require the funds from the lost cashier's check before the standard 90-day processing period, communicate your situation with your bank to see what other options they have available.
+• If you require the funds from the lost cashier's check before the standard 90-day processing period, communicate your situation with your bank to see what other available options.

 • Unlike personal checks, you cannot stop payment on a cashier's check through your bank account.